realworldocaml/book/book/platform/README.md

     [Testing](testing.html#where-should-tests-go){data-type=xref}, are
     in a separate directory from the source.

+Now we'll talk about the different parts of this structure in more detail.

 ### Defining module names

 Individual `ml` and `mli` files each define OCaml modules, named after the file